Key takeaways

 For underwriting and policy issuance

-Creating a policy is a lot of manual process.
-Starting from needing to determine whether to offer coverage and at what premium, which requires underwriters to:
+Creating a policy involves a lot of manual process.
+Determining whether to offer coverage and at what premium requires underwriters to:

-- Receive detailed information from brokers, covering the company's IT infrastructure, past security incidents, and risk management practices
+- Receive detailed information from brokers covering the company's risk profile, past incidents, and risk management practices

 - Combine this with internal claims data and threat intelligence reports